alu111222333/JSONtemplate/README.md

     }
 }
 ```
-if we want to show **name** from this JSON, we need to create HTML template
+we want to show **name** from this JSON inside HTML.
 ```javascript
 var templates={
         head:'<h1>[*data.name*]</h1>'
     };
 ```
-And just call **JSONTemplate.parse_template** like in this example
+And just call **JSONTemplate.parse_template** like here
 ```javascript
     var html=JSONTemplate.parse_template(templates,"head",json);
     $('#content').html(html); //insert result in page
 ```
-Also possible to process arrays.
-There all possible commands for JSON templater
+This is a list of all possible placeholders.
+Only 3 totally:
 - **[\*json.variable.value\*]** - insert value from JSON
 - **[!template,json.variable.array!]** - process array.
 Each element inserter in template
 - **{{template}}** - just show template with current data

 Example2 with the same JSON as before:
 ```javascript